 The example contract demonstrates how to handle cross-chain interactions between

 ZetaChain and Sui.
-The contract implements a connected
+The contract implements a connected module that:

 - Receives tokens from ZetaChain through the

-function - Performs a token swap using a mock Cetus DEX implementation
+on_callfunction - Performs a token swap using a mock Cetus DEX implementation

 - Transfers the swapped tokens to a specified receiver address

-The Sui contract uses 0x2::coin
+The Sui contract uses 0x2::coin and a custom token::TOKEN type to represent

 the transferred asset.